 Snow conditions generally permit camping at Pearl Lake from late May through mid-October.
 The park is closed to camping during the winter, but check with neighboring Steamboat Lake State Park.

 - on a leash and under control - are welcome.

 Note: Please do not hang items from trees.

 Leave your tent at home and stay in one of the two yurts available for reservations year round.
 Yurts, reminiscent of tents used by nomads on the steppes of Mongolia and Siberia, are round tents on a wooden frame with circular skylights and windows to provide illumination.

 - Maximum occupancy is six people per yurt.

-- From May 1 through Nov.
-30, the camping minimum night stay for the yurts is two nights.
+- The camping minimum night stay for the yurts is two nights.

 Pearl Lake Yurt photos: